yaap7/ldapsearch-ad/README.md

 ## TODO

-* [ ] give usefull `search` examples (see https://phonexicum.github.io/infosec/windows.html and https://blog.xpnsec.com/kerberos-attacks-part-2/)
+* [ ] give useful `search` examples (see https://phonexicum.github.io/infosec/windows.html and https://blog.xpnsec.com/kerberos-attacks-part-2/)
 * [ ] test the json output for all functionalities
 * [ ] implement a search for ForeignSecurityPrincipals (When a user/group from an *external* domain/forest are added to a group in a domain, an object of type foreignSecurityPrincipal is created at `CN=<user_SID>,CN=ForeignSecurityPrincipals,DC=domain,DC=com`)
 * [ ] implement ldap3 pagging functionality